SQream/sqream_docs/installation_guides/installing_sqream_with_kubernetes.rst

 ----------------------------
 Before upgrading your system you must do the following:

-1. Contact SQream support for a new SQream package tarball file.
+1. Contact `SQream Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_ for a new SQream package tarball file.

 ::